-As you would protect your child in the real world, you will want to make sure that they are safe whatever they are doing.
+Just as you would protect your child in the real world, you want to make sure that they are safe whatever they are doing online too.
 Like learning to cross the road, online safety skills are skills for life.
-If your child understands the risks and can make sensible and informed choices online, they can get the most from the internet and stay safe.
+If your child understands the risks and can make sensible and informed choices online, they can get the most from the internet whilst staying safe.

 The Child Exploitation and Online Protection Centre (CEOP) is the UK’s national centre dedicated to protecting children from harm both online and offline.
 CEOP advises children and parents/carers via the following organisations:

-Visit www.thinkuknow.co.uk/parents you will be able to view the ‘Parents’ and Carers’ Guide to the Internet’ and have access to information and guidance on how to keep your family safe online.
-Please see the Thinkuknow guides at the bottom of this webpage.
+Visit www.thinkuknow.co.uk/parents to view the ‘Parents’ and Carers’ Guide to the Internet’ and access the information and guidance on how to keep your family safe online.
+Please see the Thinkuknow guides at the bottom of this page.

-The PEGI gaming guide explains the age rating labels on computer games https://pegi.info/page/tips-parent
+The Games Rating Authority explains the age rating labels on computer games:

-The simplest way to report an incident is through contacting the Child Exploitation and Online Protection Centre on www.ceop.gov.uk
+The simplest way to report an incident is through contacting the Child Exploittaion and Online Protection Centre (CEOP).

-If pupils are receiving chain emails, they can be forwarded on to esafety@stpaulswalden.herts.sch.uk
+If pupils are receiving chain emails, they can be forwarded to esafety@stpaulswalden.herts.sch.uk.

 Name | Format | ||